Overview of Supply Chain Security Tools - Scan

 • Generate accurate provenance at any level so that scanners have a complete picture of the dependencies to scan.
 This is where a software bill of materials (SBoM) is used.
 To help you automate this process, VMware Tanzu Build Service, leveraging Cloud Native Buildpacks, generates an SBoM for buildpack-based projects.
 Because this SBoM is generated during the image-building stage, it is more accurate and complete than one generated earlier or later in the release life cycle.
 This is because it can highlight dependencies introduced at the time of build that might introduce the potential for compromise.

-• Scan by using multiple scanners to maximize CVE coverage.
+• Use multiple scanners to maximize CVE coverage.

 • Keep your dependencies up-to-date.

-• Reduce the amount of third-party dependencies when possible.
+• Reduce the number of third-party dependencies where possible.

 • Use distroless base images when possible.